Get THE RACK DEMO

 Before your first pairing: confirm weight, age, and behavioral readiness.
 Document your female's current condition.
 One rushed decision can impact her health for years.

 The difference between breeders who consistently produce healthy clutches and those who struggle with complications comes down to patience and preparation.
-Your female will breed when she's truly ready.
+Your female will breed when she is truly ready.
 Forcing the timeline only creates problems that could have been avoided by waiting one more season.

-Trust the process, track the data, and let your female tell you when she's ready.
+Trust the process, track the data, and let your female tell you when she is ready.
 The best clutches come from females that were given the time they needed to develop properly.

 Enjoyed this article?